robsonshockwave/robsonshockwave/README.md

 ### Hello, world! ✟

-I currently work with Business Intelligence and Data Visualization, in addition to delving into web development.
+I currently work with Business Intelligence and Data Visualization, in addition to delving into Web Fevelopment.

 Learning Javascript, Typescript, NodeJS, HTML, CSS, ReactJS, PostgreSQL, MySQL and MongoDB.
 <br>